Multiscale coupling and the maximum of $\mathcal{P}(\phi)_2$ models on the torus: Introduction

 The key ingredient in the proof of our main result, Theorem \ref{thm:coupling-pphi-to-gff-eps}, is an exact correspondence between two different stochastic representations of $\cP(\phi)_2$: a stochastic control representation, called the Bou\'e-Dupuis representation, and the Polchinski renormalisation group approach, see Section \ref{ssec:correspondence}.
 More precisely, the difference field is directly related to a special minimiser of the stochastic control problem.
 We use this correspondence to transfer fractional moment estimates on the minimiser to the difference field.

-In the sine-Gordon case considered in \cite{BH2020Max}, the proof of the analogous estimates on $\Phi^{\Delta_\epsilon}$ relies heavily on deterministic estimates on the renormalised potential $v_t^\epsilon$, enabled by a Yukawa gas representation from \cite{MR914427} that is not applicable to $\cP(\phi)_2$ measures.
-As such, our approach is more robust and it would be of interest to extend it to continuum Euclidean field theories with more general nonlinearities in the log-density.
+In the case of the sine-Gordon field considered in \cite{MR4399156}, the proof of the analogous estimates on $\Phi^{\Delta_\epsilon}$ relies heavily on deterministic estimates on the gradient of the renormalised potential $v_t^\epsilon$, which is enabled by a Yukawa gas representation from \cite{MR914427}.
+Such a representation is not available in the present case, as the nonlinearity $\cP(\phi)$ is not periodic in the field variables $(\phi_x)_{x\in \Omega_\epsilon}$.
+Therefore, our approach is more robust in the sense that we do not need to know the gradient of the renormalised potential, for which a uniform bound may not be available, and we do not need the periodicity requirement on the potential.